World Clean Up Day

 Finally, the global organization Let's Do It World promotes environmental awareness and inspires millions of volunteers worldwide to take action towards a cleaner planet.

-Let's all actively participate in World Clean Up Day by joining in on litter picking1.
+Let's all actively participate in World Clean Up Day by joining in on litter picking.
 This begins our journey towards a more environmentally responsible society.
 Together, let’s achieve incredible things through small but significant steps towards a waste-free world, not only once a year but daily.

 Celebrated every third Saturday of September, it is the world's biggest waste collection day, raising awareness about waste management, pollution, and the importance of keeping our environment clean.